About Street Lab

 History and Accomplishments

-Street Lab was founded in 2006 in Boston, where we created pop-up programs for neighborhoods, including a film series called Films at the Gate and the Storefront Library.
-In 2011 we launched the Uni Project, an effort focused on pop-up reading rooms, and moved the organization to NYC under that name.
+Street Lab was founded in 2006 in Boston, where co-founders Leslie and Sam Davol relocated for a time and created pop-up programs and amenities for Boston, including a film series called Films at the Gate and the Storefront Library.
+In 2011 they launched the Uni Project, an effort focused on pop-up reading rooms, and brought Street Lab back to NYC.

+Our work has received a number of awards and other recognition.
 Street Lab’s portable library was hailed as a “groundbreaking idea” by Library Journal in 2011, and libraries from around the world began to contact us to make them reading room kits.
 In 2012, Street Lab was featured in the U.S. exhibition “Spontaneous Interventions” at the Architecture Biennale in Venice.
 In 2013, Street Lab’s Uni Project was awarded the National Book Foundation’s Innovations in Reading Prize.
 In 2014, Street Lab was a winner of Boston’s Public Space Invitational.
-In 2018, we began a residency at NYDesigns.
+At the end of 2021, Street Lab was named “Best of the City” by Time Out New York in the Sustainability category.
+In April of 2023, Street Lab was profiled in the New York Times, and in July 2023, Street Lab was honored by the NY Yankees during Hope Week.

 What’s next

 Cities everywhere are facing pressures that threaten their social fabric.
-There is tremendous potential in the far-flung communities of New York City, but also the possibility of disillusionment and disintegration as the city grows ever larger.
-Street Lab is pioneering new kinds of portable amenities that can serve multiple neighborhoods, improving the quality of life and making communities feel valued and connected to the city at large.
-In the years ahead, we want to reach father into the boroughs, continue to offer new programs, and put small-scale kits in the hands of partners to implement locally on their own.
-The result will be an urban landscape transformed and a city recognized for pioneering a new approach to activating public space and building community.
+Street Lab is pioneering new kinds of portable amenities that can serve multiple neighborhoods and bring about immediate, positive changes that make communities feel valued and connected to the city at large.
+In the years ahead, we want to continue to offer new programs and put kits in the hands of partners to implement locally on their own.
+The result will be an urban landscape transformed and a city recognized for pioneering a new approach to neighborhood improvement and building community.

 Who